 The remaining five ‘are built in a more traditional way.
 We used the Harpsichord User’s Guide as a reference for this, so all are made of wood to the exact specification of a genuine harpsichord – beech ply with hardwood detail on top.
 The legs, however, could not be made here as our lathe could not accurately duplicate the turned wood legs we needed, so we asked a local woodturner to make there for us, and they are made of solid wood.’

 Over a four month period ‘on and off’, Paul made harpsichords with Natalie Ryan, and the whole props team were involved in the finishing- and as each one looks completely different from the other, this was no mean feat.

 ‘The outside detail on the harpsichord is hand-painted, based on original ornamentation- so for example the “cream” harpsichord is hand-painted with mythical creatures, based on an actual harpsichord from the 18th century; the green harpsichord has a printed lid and strings on the soundboard.
 There are two blue harpsichords, one on stage and one “flown”, both with gold detail, and the red “flown” instrument you see upside down has ornate plastic molding finished in gold leaf to add extra opulence and texture.

 You can see two of the prop harpsichords in action in this extract from the opera:

 This production of Il barbiere di Siviglia will be returning to the Glyndebourne stage in Festival 2019.
 Members have priority access to Festival 2019 tickets.
-Register your interest in Membership today.
+Find out more about Membership.
 Public booking opens Sunday 3 March 2019.